Part 1 of this two-part series explores

 - List the Four Steps of Executive Functions to help students learn where to begin the process of getting organized.

-- Explain how counterfactual reasoning incorporates an individuals' imagination of the future and leads us to problem solve their choices.
+- Explain how counterfactual reasoning incorporates individuals' imagination of the future and leads them to problem solve their choices.

 - 1 hour and 20 minutes

-- Exploring the power of organized thinking in each individual.
-What’s it take for our children, students or clients to get ready in the morning?
-What’s the difference between static and dynamic organizational skills in a student's academic life?
-How do highly structured environments differ from low-structure environments in their impact on individuals getting things done?
+- Exploring the power of organized thinking.
+What does it take to get ready in the morning?
+What’s the difference between static and dynamic organizational skills from an academic perspective?
+How do highly structured environments differ from those with less structure?
+How does this structure impact getting things done?

 - 1 hour and 40 minutes